googleinterns/measurement-library/README.md

 # Overview
 Measurement Library is a utility to help developers send data collected from their website to other libraries for analytics.
-After specifying settings in a script tag, you can process any sent events send data using a variety of built in event processors (e.g. sending data to Google Analytics).
+After specifying settings in a script tag, you can process any sent events using a variety of built in event processors (e.g. sending data to Google Analytics).

 Data about the user is automatically saved to persist between visits using your choice of a variety of different storage options (e.g. cookies).